virtualutopia/TestApiRails/README.md

 * DELET
 * * /pokemons/#id

-        will delet the mentiond pokemon's profile
+        to delete the mentiond pokemon's profile

 ----------------
 ## TEST DERIVEN DEVELOPMENT
- The controller is tried to be developed based on unit testing using RSPEC. you may find the test file at
+ The controller is tried to be developed based on unit testing using RSPEC. here is the test file:
  ./spec/requests/status_spec.rb

+ There is also a small test on Pokemon Model to check the validation of data:
+ ./spec/requests/pokemon_model_spec.rb

  ------------------